Shape-Enforcing Operators for Point and Interval Estimators

 Similar to the univariate case, we now explore the finite-sample improvements from enforcing shape restrictions via simulations calibrated to the production function application.
 The output, $Y$, of each firm is generated by

 where $\hat \gamma$, $\hat \beta_1$, $\hat \beta_2$ and $\hat \sigma$ are calibrated to the least squares estimates and the residual standard deviation of this linear regression model in the production function data; $\epsilon_i$ are independent draws from the standard normal distribution; and $n$ is the sample size of the simulated data.
 The vector $(L, K)$ of labor and capital is drawn without replacement from the original data.
 The target function is which is increasing and concave in the capital and labor inputs because $\hat \beta_1 > 0$ and $\hat \beta_2 > 0$.
 We consider five sample sizes, $n \in \{100, 200, 500, 1{,}000, 1{,}638\}$, where $n = 1{,}638$ is the same sample size as in the empirical application.
-The results are based on 1,000 simulations.
+The results are based on 5,000 simulations.
 In each simulation we construct point and band estimates of $f_0$ using the same methods as in the empirical application.

 Table~\ref{mc_prodfn} reports the same diagnostics as Table~\ref{bias_bw}.
 The operators $\mathbf{\nOn{Q}M}$ and $\mathbf{\nOn{C}M}$ perform similarly in this case.
-Both bring substantial gains in estimation and inference.
-Thus, the operators reduce estimation error between 5\% and 29\% and the width of the confidence band between 14\% and 37\% in the sup-norm, depending on the sample size.
+Both bring substantial gains in estimation and inference, and the shifted variants bring additional gains.
+Shifting the $\mathbf{\nOn{C}M}$ operator in particular has a notable effect on estimation error for small sample sizes.
+The operators reduce estimation error between 5\% and 31\% and the width of the confidence band between 14\% and 37\% in the sup-norm, depending on the sample size.
 The operators also improve the coverage of the confidence bands, especially for the smaller sample sizes.
-Indeed, enforcing the constraints compensates for the undercoverage of the unrestricted estimates for most of the sample sizes considered.
+Indeed, enforcing the constraints compensates for the undercoverage of the unconstrained estimates for most of the sample sizes considered.